curlconverter/curlconverter/README.md

 ### Usage in VS Code

 There's a VS Code extension that adds a "Paste cURL as \<language\>" option to the right-click menu: [https://marketplace.visualstudio.com/items?itemName=curlconverter.curlconverter](https://marketplace.visualstudio.com/items?itemName=curlconverter.curlconverter).
-It [has to use an old version of curlconverter](https://github.com/curlconverter/curlconverter-vscode/issues/1), so it doesn't support the same languages, curl arguments or Bash syntax as the current version.
+It doesn't support the same languages, curl arguments or Bash syntax as the current version because it has to [use an old version of curlconverter](https://github.com/curlconverter/curlconverter-vscode/issues/1).

 ## Contributing